think-mm/enblog/input/posts/2009/02-16-my-religious-belief.md

 <span style="font-family: Verdana;">And this is a damnable doctrine[<a href="https://enblog.muktomona.com/wp-admin/#2">2</a>] </span>

 <span style="font-family: Verdana;">Although I did not think much about the existence of a personal God until a considerably later period of my life, I will here give the vague conclusions to which I have been driven.
 The old argument of design in nature, as given by Paley, which formerly seemed to me so conclusive, fails, now that the law of natural selection has been discovered.
 We can no longer argue that, for instance, the beautiful hinge of a bivalve shell must have been made by an intelligent being, like the hinge of a door by man.
 There seems to be no more design in the variability of organic beings and in the action of natural selection, than in the course the wind blows.
 Everything in nature is the result of fixed laws.
-But I have discussed this subject at the end of my book on the <em>Variation of Domestic Animals and Plants</em>[<a href="https://enblog.muktomona.com/wp-admin/#3">3</a>], and the argument there given has never, as far as I can see, been answered. </span>
+But I have discussed this subject at the end of my book on the *Variation of Domestic Animals and Plants*[<a href="https://enblog.muktomona.com/wp-admin/#3">3</a>], and the argument there given has never, as far as I can see, been answered. </span>

 <span style="font-family: Verdana;">But passing over the endless beautiful adaptions which we everywhere meet with, it may be asked how can the generally beneficient arrangement of the world be accounted for?
 Some writers indeed are so much impressed with the amount of suffering in the world that they doubt if we look to all sentinent beings, whether there is more of misery or of happiness; -- whether the world as a whole is a good or a bad one.
 According to my judgement happiness decidedly prevails, though this would be very difficult to prove.
 If the truth of this conclusion be granted, it harmonises well with the effects which we might expect from natural selection.
 If all the individuals of any species were habitually to suffer to an extreme degree they would neglect to propagate their kind; but we have no reason to believe that this have ever or at least often occured.
 Some other considerations, moreover, lead to the belief that all sentinent beings have been formed so as to enjoy, as a general rule, happiness. </span>